General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: Main Results

 Combining (\ref{eqn:BeliefUpdateNumerator}) and (\ref{eqn:BeliefUpdateDenominator}), the belief state update rule is

 A more practical situation is that we can jointly obtain information from the observed state and the obtained reward.
 In this case, we can similarly give the belief update rule:

-For the restless multi-armed bandit model, the goal is to find a policy $\pi$ which maps the belief states of all arms into an active set $A(t)$ in slot $t$ that maximize the long-term expected discounted reward.
-In other words, if we denote the reward obtained by the $n$-th arm in slot $t$ by $r_{n}(t)$, then our objective is
+For the restless multi-armed bandit model, the goal is to find a policy $\pi$ that maps the belief states of all arms into an active set $A(t)$ in epoch~$t$ that maximize the long-term expected discounted reward.
+In other words, if we denote the reward obtained by the $n$-th arm in epoch~$t$ by $r_{n}(t)$, then our objective is

-where $0\leq\beta<1$ is the discount factor and $\boldsymbol{\omega}_{n}(t)$ is the belief state (vector) of arm $n$ in slot $t$.
+where $0\leq\beta<1$ is the discount factor and $\boldsymbol{\omega}_{n}(t)$ is the belief state (vector) of arm $n$ in epoch~$t$.
+We point out that the initial belief state can be set arbitrarily but after it is given, the system state space is countable since the belief update happens only at discrete time indices.
 In this problem, the diversity of states, choices, errors makes the problem highly complex.
 In RMAB problems, searching for an easily computable priority index policy is the mainstream.
 The core idea is to assign an index (a real number) to the current state of each arm, and then activate those arms with top~$K$ large indexes.
-The goal of this paper is to theoretically characterize the conditions when such an index policy exists and provide a detailed algorithm for efficiently computing the index function (if it exists).
+The goal of this paper is to theoretically characterize the conditions when such an index policy with near-optimal performance exists and provide a detailed algorithm for efficiently computing the index function (if it exists).